 • Turn the meter on by pressing ON/OFF.
 The display briefly shows all tags on.

-When the beeper sounds briefly and the LCD displays dashes, the meter is ready.
+• When the beeper sounds briefly and the LCD displays dashes, the meter is ready.
 The blinking "ZERO" indicates that the instrument needs to be zeroed first.

-• Fill the cuvette with 10 mL of unreacted sample, up to the mark, and replace the cap.
+• Fill one cuvette with 10 mL of unreacted sample, up to the mark.